 The State of Texas routinely monitors receiving water quality and assesses receiving water conditions.
-The Environmental Protection Agency (EPA) delegated regulatory authority of small MS4s to the Texas Commission on Environmental Quality (TCEQ).
-TCEQ is responsible for issuing permits to discharge waste pollutants in stormwater runoff from small MS4 systems to waters of the state.
+The Environmental Protection Agency (EPA) delegated the regulatory authority of small MS4s to the Texas Commission on Environmental Quality (TCEQ).
+TCEQ is responsible for issuing permits to discharge waste pollutants in stormwater runoff from small MS4 systems to the waters of the state.

 The Town of Little Elm is an operator of a Phase II MS4 (small MS4) located north of Lewisville in Denton County, approximately 14 miles from Lewisville and 25 miles from Denton, north of The Colony and west of Frisco.
 The Town surrounds the northeast area of Lewisville Lake.
 The Town is 19.70 square miles in area and has a population of approximately 43,500 as of 2018.

 EPA and TCEQ regulations require that all small MS4 operators located in urban areas must "develop, implement, and enforce a Stormwater Management Program (SWMP) designed to reduce the discharge of pollutants from the MS4 to the maximum extent practicable, to protect water quality..."

 Please share your knowledge and help educate your community!
 Need a learning tool for kids?
 Watch "Freddy the Fish Teaches About Stormwater" or visit the North Central Texas Council of Governments (NTXCOG) website for more resources.

 - Lewisville Lake